Alain Aoun

 Alain Joseph Aoun (آلان جوزيف عون; born 1971) is a Lebanese politician and former member of the Strong Lebanon bloc in the Lebanese parliament.

-He is a telecom engineer and holder of an MBA and a MSc in Finance, and a nephew of Lebanese President Michel Aoun.
-He has been part of the FPM since its creation.
+He is a telecom engineer and holder of an MBA and a MSc in finance, and a nephew of Lebanese President Michel Aoun.
+He has been part of the Free Patriotic Movement since its creation.
 He was elected Maronite Member of Parliament for the constituency of Baabda on 7 June 2009, on the Change and Reform list.
 He was re-elected on 6 May 2018 for a third term.
 On 20 May 2018, he was elected by the general assembly as Secretary of the Lebanese Parliament.